-The historic Bing Crosby Theater in downtown Spokane offers a full calendar of concerts, plays, and events throughout the year, but the Christmas season brings special performances from local and touring musicians, as well as film and theater.
+The historic Bing Crosby Theater in downtown Spokane offers a full calendar of concerts, plays, and events throughout the year, but the Christmas season brings special performances from local and touring musicians, as well as film and theater shows, to the stage.

 Kids of all ages will enjoy the thrill of riding in an old-fashioned horse-drawn carriage, snuggled side by side in the crisp holiday air with a cup of hot chocolate.
-The downtown carriage rides are available on Fridays from 3-8 p.m. and Saturdays and Sundays from 12-5 p.m. between November 23 and December 23, 2018.
+The downtown carriage rides are available on Fridays from 3 to 8 p.m. and Saturdays and Sundays from noon to 5 p.m. between November 23 and December 23, 2019.